 In the summer of 2013, at the Chaikovsky Concert Hall she sang Ksenia in Prokofiev’s “Boris Godunov” and Cordelia in Shostakovitch’s “King Lear” with the Svetlanov Symphony Orchestra and the Moscow Conservatory Chamber Choir, with Maxim Mikhailov (bass), and Vladimir Yurovsky conducting.
 She also sang “The Brazilian Bachiana” of Villa Lobos at the “Music Masters” International Festival in Moscow, with a cello orchestra conducted by Giovanni Sollima, and at the Cypress International Festival dedicated to the 150th anniversary of Stanislavsky’s birth.
 In 2014- 2015 she sang at the international festival” 11 lune” in Volterra, at the Moscow House of Music on the occasion of “The Sounds of Moscow” international festival, and at “The Mysteriograph Festival” (the main part in the ballet-opera “Annunaki” by Iraida Yusupova ).

-In 2016 Natalia became a soloist of Ochestra Notturna Clandestina orchestra and of Ghironda orchestra.
+In 2016 Natalia became a soloist of Ghironda orchestra.
 With Ghironda Orchestra (conducted by Gian Antonio Ippolito) she perfomed in Major Roman Basilicas (San Vitale, San Lorenzo fuori le mura, Santa Maria in Aracoeli).
 She performs Michael Tariverdiyev’s song-cycle with A. Goribol and E. Tarasova, and mono-opera “Waiting” in collaboration with Bel Sound Orchestra in the Moscow Philharmonic and the Moscow Youth Opera dedicated to the Tariverdiev’s anniversary, “La voix humaine” of Francis Poulenc in Electrotheatre in Moscow.
 In 2017 Natalia perfoms Paola Crisigiovanni’s “La corda” in Auditorium di Roma Parco Della Musica Sala Sinopoli with Orchestra Dei Marsi, conductor Massimiliano De Foglio with Alessandro Preziosi (narrator), Nando Citarella (tenor), Fabrizio Bosso (trumpet) and other.

 Natalia Pavlova lives in Moscow and Rome.